lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 Once life cycle initialization is done, the fast FSM enables all second level clock gating (see [clock controller]({{< relref "hw/ip/clkmgr/doc" >}}) for more details) and initiates strap sampling.
 For more details on what exactly the strap samples, please see [here](https://docs.google.com/spreadsheets/d/1pH8T1MhQ7TXtP_bFNT85T9jSVIHlxHAfbMnPbsMdjc0/edit?usp=sharing).

-Once strap sampling is complete, the system is ready to begin normal operations (note flash initialization is explicitly not done here, please see [sections below](#flash-handling) for more details).
+Once strap sampling is complete, the system is ready to begin normal operations (note `flash_ctrl` initialization is explicitly not done here, please see [sections below](#flash-handling) for more details).
 The fast FSM acknowledges the slow FSM (which made the original power up request) and releases the system reset stage - this enables the processor to begin operation.
 Afterwards, the fast FSM transitions to `Active` state and waits for a software low power entry request.